-4.2.1.3.1 Representation Information Types
+4.3.2.3.2 Representation Information Types

-The Digital Object, as shown in figure 4-104-10, is itself composed of one or more bit sequences. -The purpose of the Representation Information object is to convert the bit sequences into more meaningful information. -It does this by describing the format, or data structure concepts, which are to be applied to the bit sequences and that in turn result in more meaningful values such as characters, numbers, pixels, arrays, tables, etc. -These common computer data types, aggregations of these data types, and mapping rules which map from the underlying data types to the higher-level concepts needed to understand the Digital Object are referred to as the Structure Information of the Representation Information object. -These structures are commonly identified by name or by relative position within the associated bit sequences.
-The Structure Information is often referred to as the 'format' of the digital object.
+The Digital Object, as shown in figure 4-10, is itself composed of one or more bit sequences.
+The purpose of the Representation Information object is to convert the bit sequences into more meaningful information.
+It does this by describing the format, or data structure concepts, which are to be applied to the bit sequences and that in turn result in more meaningful values such as characters, numbers, pixels, arrays, tables, etc. These common computer data types, aggregations of these data types, and mapping rules which map from the underlying data types to the higher-level concepts needed to understand the Digital Object are referred to as the Structure Representation Information of the Representation Information object.
+These structures are commonly identified by name or by relative position within the associated bit sequences.
+The Structure Representation Information is often referred to as the 'format' of the digital object.

-The Representation Information provided by the Structure Information is seldom sufficient.
-Even in the case where the Digital Object is interpreted as a sequence of text characters, and described as such in the Structure Information, the additional information as to which language was being expressed should be provided. -This type of additional required information is referred to as the Semantic Information.
-When dealing with scientific data, for example, the information in the Semantic Information can be quite varied and complex. -It will include special meanings associated with all the elements of the Structural Information, operations that may be performed on each data type, and their inter-relationships. -Figure 4-114-11 emphasizes the fact that Representation Information contains both Structure Information and Semantic Information, although in some implementations the distinction is subjective.
-It is useful to remember that the Semantic Information associated with parts of some digitally encoded information is independent of the format.
+The Representation Information provided by the Structure Representation Information is seldom sufficient.
+Even in the case where the Digital Object is interpreted as a sequence of text characters, and described as such in the Structure Representation Information, the additional information as to which language was being expressed should be provided.
+This type of additional required information is referred to as the Semantic Representation Information.
+When dealing with scientific data, for example, the information in the Semantic Representation Information can be quite varied and complex.
+It will include special meanings associated with all the elements of the Structure Representation Information, operations that may be performed on each data type, and their inter-relationships.
+Figure 4-11 emphasizes the fact that Representation Information contains both Structure Representation Information and Semantic Representation Information, although in some implementations the distinction is subjective.
+It is useful to remember that the Semantic Representation Information associated with parts of some digitally encoded information is independent of the format.
 For example, the meaning of numbers in a data file is independent of whether they are encoded as scaled integers or as IEEE Reals; the meaning of words in a document is independent of whether the document is Word or PDF.

-This figure also shows that Representation Information may contain Other Representation Information, i.e. Representation Information which cannot easily be classified as Semantic or Structural.
+This figure also shows that Representation Information may contain Other Representation Information, that is, Representation Information which cannot easily be classified as Structure Representation Information or Semantic Representation Information.
 This indicates that the taxonomy of Representation Information presented here is far from complete.
-For example, software, algorithms, encryption, written instructions and many other things may be needed to understand the Content Data Object, all of which therefore in ways exemplified by the Preservation Objectives.
-These would be, by definition, be Representation Information, yet would not obviously be either Structure or Semantics.
-Semantic: Information defining, but instead, for example could define how the Structure and the Semantic Information relate to each other, or software needed to process a database file would could be regarded as Other Representation Information.
+For example, software, algorithms, encryption, written instructions and many other things may be needed to understand the Content Data Object in ways exemplified by the Preservation Objectives.
+These would by definition be Representation Information, yet would not obviously be either Structure Representation Information or Semantic Representation Information, but instead, for example could define how the Structure Representation Information and the Semantic Representation Information relate to each other and could be regarded as Other Representation Information.
 Software needed to process database content could also be regarded as Other Representation Information.

-Structure Information, Semantic Information and Other Representation Information are both all sub-types and components of Representation Information.
+Structure Representation Information, Semantic Representation Information and Other Representation Information are all subtypes and components of Representation Information.

-One would expect there to be at least Structure Information and Semantic Information, for example English text in a PDF could have the appropriate PDF standard as Structure Information, and the fact that it is written in English as Semantic Information and there could be PDF software as Other Representation Information.
-Note that the PDF software provides an easier way to use the PDF file.
+One would expect there to be at least Structure Representation Information and Semantic Representation Information, for example English text in a PDF could have the appropriate PDF standard as Structure Representation Information, and the fact that it is written in English as Semantic Representation Information and there could be PDF software as Other Representation Information.
+It should be noted that the PDF software provides an easier way to use the PDF file.